 Marisol LeBrón is associate professor in Feminist Studies and Critical Race and Ethnic Studies at the University of California, Santa Cruz.
 She is author of Against Muerto Rico: Lessons from the Verano Boricua/Contra Muerto Rico: Lecciones del Verano Boricua (Editora Educación Emergente, 2021) and Policing Life and Death: Race, Violence, and Resistance in Puerto Rico (University of California Press, 2019).

 Heather Gies is a journalist who has written about politics and social issues in Latin America, particularly human rights, inequality, and resource conflicts in Central America.
 Her writing has appeared in Al Jazeera, In These Times, The Guardian, and other outlets.

 Julianne is a writer and educator based out of Cochabamba, Bolivia.
-Currently she is a graduate student at New York University, pursuing a dual master's in Global Journalism and Latin American & Caribbean Studies.
+She is a recent graduate of New York University's dual master's program in Global Journalism and Latin American & Caribbean Studies.
 Her research and reporting interests include gender and feminist studies and extractivism in Latin America.